 US wants Monzer al-Kassar extradited over charges he armed Colmbian fighters.

-Bout allegedly thought he was closing a deal with Farc representatives, but it was in fact a sting operation, involving the US Drug Enforcement Agency, Interpol and the Thai police
+He allegedly thought he was closing a deal with Farc representatives, but it was a sting operation, involving the US Drug Enforcement Agency, Interpol and the Thai police.

-He did not speak to reporters but has previously denied US charges against him, insisting he is just a businessman.
+Bout has repeatedly denied US charges against him, insisting he is just a businessman.

 Police say they are also searching for an associate of Bout, Andrew Smulian, 46, who faces charges of conspiring to provide material support to a terrorist organisation.